PrestaShop/prestashop-flashlight/examples/cloudflared-tunnel/README.md

 # Setting up

-First you have to setup the credentials files:
+First, you have to set up the credential files:

 ```bash
 cp credentials.dist.json credentials.json